pfrancis113/Project3/README.md

 2. Associated exercise video playlist
 2. Header that generates a quote from an array

-This app is currently only available locally.
+:sad: This app is currently only available locally.